recapping SXSW

 Unofficial showcase: Falasteen Streen Museum

-With so many artists in town who suddenly had little to do, the Austin for Palestine Coalition sprung into action and rented out space at City Hall along with some audio equipment for its own showcase, along with some informational posters about the past hundred-or-so years in Palestine.
+With so many artists in town who suddenly had little to do, the Austin for Palestine Coalition sprung into action and rented out space at City Hall.
+It also rented some audio equipment for its own showcase and set up some informational posters about the past hundred-or-so years in Palestine.
 The bands that participated spanned many styles, but my personal favorite was The Point, a local band playing a roiling, mostly instrumental blues style that reminded me and another listener of Malian and Zambian rock.
-Another perk: finding someone else who thinks about Zamrock. — Brianna Caleri, Editor
+Another perk of the showcase: finding someone else who thinks about Zamrock. — Brianna Caleri, Editor

 Film screening: Faders Up: The John Aielli Experience

-The premiere of this documentary had both of these writers in tears for an indeterminate amount of time inside The Paramount Theatre (and beyond).
+The premiere of this documentary had both of these writers in tears inside The Paramount Theatre (and beyond).
 Faders Up: The John Aielli Experience was a look back at an Austin music radio icon’s legacy as the host of the famed all-genres show Eklektikos.
 It was a sincere exhibit of what defined “weird” old Austin while also separating it from the not-so-weird Austin we know today.
 Film distribution after SXSW is not completely nailed down, but a shortened version is expected to air on KLRU on an undetermined date. — AH

 Book: A Curious Mix of People: The Underground Scene of '90s Austin

-Unfortunately I missed the official planel by former Austin Chronicle contributor Greg Beets and friends, "Book Your Own F*%kin’ Life: Lessons from the 90s DIY Scene."
+Unfortunately I missed the official panel "Book Your Own F*%kin’ Life: Lessons from the 90s DIY Scene" by former Austin Chronicle contributor Greg Beets and friends.
 But I did buy a copy of the book.
 The oral history presents a simple message through some long-form writing and lots of quotes: Stop waiting for permission to get out there and play.
 Chronicling Austin as a small town through the folks who made it — and separating the ideas of punk and DIY music — this book reignites the version of Austin that made unofficial showcases a thing to begin with. — BC

 Intersex authors Pidgeon Pagonis, Alicia Roth Weigel, and Kimberly Zieselman shared their testimonies living in a society that treats intersex individuals as an exceedingly rare phenomenon.
 The reality is: The number of intersex people in the world – about 1.7 percent – is extremely similar to the number of red-haired people in the world.
 The activists explained why it is important to educate the public about the existence of intersex individuals, and advocated for protecting intersex children against medically unnecessary surgeries that are conducted without consent of the child. — AH